This Samsung 5G prototype phone has a notch... but it's in the corner

 Samsung has yet to include a notch on any of its phones, but for the first time today, it's showing off a 5G prototype smartphone with a notch cut out.
-Not only that, it has an odd design we haven't seen on any other notched smartphone.
+Not only that, it has an odd design we haven't seen on any other notched smartphone to date.

 This prototype device has a notch in the top right hand corner of the display, which is something the company hasn't announced before.
 We spotted the prototype in a Samsung demo room at Qualcomm's Snapdragon Summit in Hawaii.

-Note: Update: We've updated our Samsung notch 5G prototype phone story with an official comment from Samsung SVP Justin Denison.
-More below.